Dan Jebbison latest as SAFC's rivals condemn own fans after 'vile and offensive chanting'

-Dan Jebbison latest as Sunderland's rivals in League One condemn own fans after 'vile and offensive chanting'
+League One transfer gossip: Dan Jebbison latest as Sunderland's rivals in condemn own fans after 'vile and offensive chanting'

 Shrewsbury Town have condemned a section of their own support in a club statement released today.